DauQuangThanh/our-personas/templates/commands/specify.md

 3. Load `templates/spec-template.md` to understand required sections.

+4. **Load company principles** (if they exist):
+   - Read `/d-docs/company/requirements/requirements-principles.md` if it exists
+   - Apply company-wide requirements principles when creating specifications
+   - Ensure spec aligns with company requirements standards

-4. Follow this execution flow:
+5. Follow this execution flow:

     1. Parse user description from Input
        If empty: ERROR "No feature description provided"